nlsum1/GettingAndCleaningData/README.md

 End result
 ---------------

-You will find a 'average_final_data.txt' file in the directory you are working on, which contains the cleaned and processed dataset.
+You will find a `average_final_data.txt` file in the directory you are working on, which contains the cleaned and processed dataset.